Why AI engines miss restaurants in Chicago

 The core query is simple: "best restaurants in Chicago".
 The evidence behind that query is not simple.
 AI engines need to understand the service category, the service area, the proof behind the claim, and why a searcher should trust the recommendation.
 For Chicago, AI answers need neighbourhood and suburb evidence to separate Loop searches from North Side and western suburb intent.

 The content should use neighbourhood language only when it reflects reality.
 Strong pages can mention Loop, Lincoln Park, Wicker Park, Hyde Park, Evanston, and Oak Park, but they should connect those places to service pages, reviews, examples, or GBP data.
-That keeps the page useful instead of becoming a city-name swap.
+That keeps the page grounded in evidence instead of sounding like a generic location page.

 - Restaurants in Chicago should show menu detail, cuisine entities, neighbourhood terms, review snippets, photos, and reservation links.